wso2/docker-apim/README.md

-# Docker Resources for WSO2 API Management
+# Docker and Docker Compose Resources for WSO2 API Management

 This repository contains following Docker resources: